EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 > P.b. times per short rest you can use your bonus action to **Lightning Step**: move up to your speed and then deal 2x Con lightning damage to an adiacent creature.

 > **Thunder Crash (T2)**
-> Proficiency bonus times per short rest as a bonus action you can leap into the air, before crashing down on a point on the ground that you can see within 30 feet.
+> Proficiency bonus times per short rest, as a bonus action, you can leap into the air, before crashing down on a point on the ground that you can see within 30 feet.
 All creatures in a 10-foot radius centered on that point take a number of d8s of lightning damage equal to your Constitution modifier (Dex save halves).
 A creature in the same space you are landing has disadvantage on this save.

 > **Crown of the Tempest (T2)**
 > You become immune to the paralyzed condition.
 When you take the Dash action, you transform into living lightning until the end of your turn, gaining the following benefits: